sbseltzer/game-design-evaluations/README.md

 This is a repository of game design evaluations.
 I plan to do these as frequently as possible.
 I have a massive Steam library of games I've never installed which were likely acquired through bundles.
 This is a great opportunity to explore games/genres I've never cared for in a new light.
 I think those may be the most insightful ones to evaluate.

-This is the format.
+This is the format for each game.
 ```
-# Game Name
+# Title
-Optional brief description
+Brief description

 ## Good
 Three SPECIFIC things it did well